nlankwei5/Creating-Ubuntu-VM-in-AWS/README.md

 - AWS CLI Installation Fails: Ensure your system is Debian-based and has apt-get.
 - Instance Launch Fails: Verify your AWS credentials, region, and instance type.
 - SSH Connection Issues: Ensure the correct private key path and security group settings.

+## Kindly try it and give feedback to help make the code more efficient.
+Thank you